jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-This facilitation can be done through implementation of a National SOC, which would act as the central orchestration entity providing an early warning system against nation\-state and cybercriminal campaigns targeting a countrys critical government and critical infrastructure entities.
+This facilitation can be done through implementation of a National SOC, which would act as the central orchestration entity providing an early warning system against nation\-state and cybercriminal campaigns targeting a country’s critical government and critical infrastructure entities.
 It is of paramount
 importance to share